 EY Network entities keep a record of processing activities.
-This record will be in writing, including in electronic form, and will be made available to supervisory authorities on request.
+This record will be in writing, including in

 Processing operations that are likely to result in a high risk to the rights and freedoms of natural persons will be subject to a data protection impact assessment.
-Where such data protection impact assessment indicates that the processing would result in a high risk in the absence of measures taken by the EY Network entity to mitigate the risk, the competent supervisory authority, prior to processing, will be consulted.
+Where such data protection impact assessment indicates that the processing would result in a high risk in the absence of measures taken by the EY Network entity to mitigate the risk, the supervisory authority, prior to processing, will be consulted.